Invisible E-commerce Profit Killers & How to Fix Them

 Why SEO Tools Don’t Catch These Problems

-This is something founders learn the hard way.
+This is something we learn the hard way.

 SEO tools:

-Why You Need a Custom Crawler (Not a Standard Tool)
+Why We Need a Custom Crawler (Not a Standard Tool)

 Generic tools can’t understand:

-A custom web crawler adapts to your rules — not the other way around.
+A custom web crawler adapts to our rules—not the other way around.

 How Datahut Helps